calaldees/teacherEducation/teacherEducation/_sessions.md

     * (covered SP12) Differentiation: inclusion v adaptation in subject linked to subject concept
     * (covered SP12) TA collaboration
 * Computing
-    * Cooperative and collaborative subject learning
+    * Cooperative and collaborative computing learning
         * Paired and group activities
             * to work together effectively pupils need guidance, support and practice
             * care should be taken to monitor the impact of groupings on pupil attainment, behaviour and motivation